valmadera/SQL_project_data_job_analysis/README.md

 Here is the breakdown of the top 5 skills for remote jobs in 2023:

-- **Python and SQL:** These skills were the most requested with around 2,180 requests, showing their importance.
+- **Python and SQL:** These skills were the most requested with around 2,180 requests each, showing their importance.
 - **Programming Tools:** When your niche is this, better learn Python and then R since Python has three times more requests.
 - **Cloud Computing:** The third most in-demand and best-paid skill is AWS, a cloud computing service, which states the increasing use of cloud services and the opportunity behind it.
 - **Visualization Tools:** If you have to choose the most sought tool for this purpose, Tableau is probably the best option to start with.